Leadership and Governance

 The Planning Team’s work focuses on:

 Supporting the Deputy Vice-Chancellor in leading effective University strategic planning including setting KPIs and monitoring performance against strategic objectives.
-More information on the role and responsibilities of the Planning department can be found here.

 University Strategy 2012 – 2017 (pdf 1.3MB)